Updated on March 12th, 2020 by Josh Arnold

 Competitive Advantages & Recession Performance

 Like many energy companies, Vermilion Energy’s competitive advantage comes from its asset base.
-The company also benefits tremendously from its fantastic level of geographic diversification.
+The company also benefits from its geographic diversification.
 This exposes Vermilion Energy to additional oil-rich regions while simultaneously isolating the company from any regional economic downturns or natural disasters.

 The company’s proven reserves have skyrocketed in recent years and we see this as a major advantage for the company’s long-term stability against its competitors.
 Investors can also appreciate the company’s diversification not only from a geographical perspective, but in its commodity mix as well.

 Vermilion is extremely well diversified between oil products and gas.
 This is something that many pure-play oil or gas companies do not possess.

 Vermilion Energy will undoubtedly struggle in 2020.
 The stock appears to be cheap, it has a diversified business model that has been proven over decades, and the stock yields 28%.
 The company also pays its dividends on a monthly basis, which makes it a very attractive investment for income-oriented investors.

 However, there is so much uncertainty surrounding Vermilion, not the least of which is the recent dividend cut, that we recommend investors are cautious with Vermilion and wait for more clarity on its ability to survive the price war taking place in the oil industry.